lisasen/data-ideas/dpaas_section/dpaas/index.md

 ---
-title: Data Products as a Service (DPaaS)
+title: Data Products as a Service
 layout: default
 ---